Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Abstract

 \section{Abstract}

-Jellyfish galaxies are the prototypical examples of satellite galaxies undergoing strong ram pressure stripping (RPS).
-We analyze the evolution of 535 unique, first-infalling jellyfish galaxies from the TNG50 cosmological hydrodynamical galaxy simulation.
-These have been visually inspected to be undergoing RPS sometime in the past 5 billion years (since $z = 0.5$), have satellite stellar masses $\mstarsat \sim 10^{8-10.5}\, \msun$ and live in hosts with $\mvir \sim 10^{12-14.3}\, \msun$ at $z=0$.
-We quantify the cold gas $(\leq 10^{4.5}$~K) removal using the Lagrangian Monte Carlo tracer particles, confirming that for these jellyfish, RPS is the dominant driver of {\it cold} gas loss after infall (Friends-of-Friends halo membership).
-Half of these jellyfish are completely devoid of cold gas by $z=0$, and these galaxies have earlier infall times and smaller satellite-to-host mass ratios than those that still have some gas today.
-RPS can act on jellyfish galaxies over long time scales of $\approx 1.5-8$~Gyr.
-Jellyfish in more massive hosts are impacted by RPS for a shorter time span and, at a fixed host halo mass, jellyfish with less cold gas at infall, lower stellar masses at $z=0$, and fewer orbits by the time of total stripping have shorter RPS time spans.
-While RPS may act for long periods of time, the peak RPS period -- where at least 50~per~cent of the total RPS occurs -- begins within $\approx1$~Gyr of infall and lasts $\lesssim 2$~Gyr.
-During this period, the jellyfish are at host-centric distances between $\sim0.2-2\rvir$, illustrating that much of RPS occurs at large distances from the host galaxy.
+Jellyfish galaxies are prototypical examples of satellite galaxies undergoing strong ram pressure stripping (RPS).
+We analyze the evolution of 512 unique, first-infalling jellyfish galaxies from the TNG50 cosmological simulation.
+These have been visually inspected to be undergoing RPS sometime in the past 5 billion years~(since~$z=0.5$), have satellite stellar masses~$\mstarsat\sim10^{8-10.5}\,\msun$, and live in hosts with~$\mvir\sim10^{12-14.3}\,\msun$~at~$z=0$.
+We quantify the cold gas~($T\leq10^{4.5}$~K)~removal using the tracer particles, confirming that for these jellyfish, RPS is the dominant driver of cold gas loss after infall.
+Half of these jellyfish are completely gas-less by~$z=0$, and these galaxies have earlier infall times and smaller satellite-to-host mass ratios than their gaseous counterparts.
+RPS can act on jellyfish galaxies over long time scales of~$\approx1.5-8$~Gyr.
+Jellyfish in more massive hosts are impacted by RPS for a shorter time span and, at a fixed host mass, jellyfish with less cold gas at infall and lower stellar masses at~$z=0$~have shorter RPS time spans.
+While RPS may act for long periods of time, the peak RPS period -- where at least 50~per~cent of the total RPS occurs -- begins within~$\approx1$~Gyr of infall and lasts~$\lesssim2$~Gyr.
+During this period, the jellyfish are at host-centric distances~$\sim0.2-2\rvir$, illustrating that much of RPS occurs at large distances from the host galaxy.
 Interestingly, jellyfish continue forming stars until they have lost $\approx98$~per~cent of their cold gas.
-For groups and clusters in TNG50 $(\mvirhost \sim 10^{13-14.3}\, \msun)$, jellyfish galaxies deposit more cold gas ($\sim10^{11-12}\, \msun$) into halos than exist in them at $z=0$, demonstrating that jellyfish, and in general satellite galaxies, are a significant source of cold gas accretion.
+For groups and clusters in TNG50~$(\mvirhost\sim10^{13-14.3}\,\msun)$, jellyfish galaxies deposit more cold gas~($\sim10^{11-12}\,\msun$)~into halos than exist in them at~$z=0$, demonstrating that jellyfish, and in general satellite galaxies, are a significant source of cold gas accretion.